|Dr Fiona H Groom (f)|

 His many interests include Men's Health and Medicines Management which ensures patients have safe and effective use of medicines.

-Dr Osborne graduated from the University of Southampton in 2010 and went on to complete her GP training in Guildford before joining Dapdune House Surgery in January 2018.
+Dr Clapham graduated from the University of Cambridge in 2008 and King’s College London in 2011.
+He completed his GP training and worked in London before joining Dapdune House Surgery in April 2019.

 |Doctors in Training|